Table of Contents Show

 20. The loophole can only apply to cases requiring a jury trial.
 That means that cases with a potential sentence of fewer than six months can still be punished.
-Moreover, civil suits can be filed by victims of crimes against the criminal.
+Moreover, civil suits can be filed by victims of crimes committed against the criminal.

 21. Law professor Kalt has also pointed out that you can still be prosecuted for actions you took before the crime in other parts of the state.
 These can include actions as minor as buying supplies or convincing people to join you.
-There is also always the solution of having jurors move into the Idaho portion of Yellowstone that can constitute a jury.
+There is also always the solution of having jurors move into the Idaho portion of Yellowstone that constitutes a jury.
 However, this will come with problems, so it is not ideal.

-The Yellowstone Zone of Death has been popularized and sensationalized.
+It has been popularized and sensationalized.
 It has also been receiving more attention recently with the case of the missing influencer Gabby Petito.
 There have been podcasts such as The Experiment, which have covered this zone, books such as Free Fire based on it, Instagram and Facebook posts, and news articles.

 The one case that has been tried that attempted to bring forth Kalt’s points shows us that the trial of any such crime would probably be held in Wyoming, ignoring the Constitutional liabilities this brings forth.

-Despite popular belief, the Yellowstone Zone of Death is not a place where ‘murder is legal,’ or you can commit murder or another crime and get off scot-free.
+Despite popular belief, the Zone of Death is not a place where ‘murder is legal,’ or you can commit murder or another crime and get off scot-free.
 It is a very interesting thought experiment and a possible loophole that warrants further action.